 I am a second year Ph.D.
-Student at University of Rochester, working under supervision of Prof. Yuhao Zhu.
+Student at University of Rochester.
 I am a Computer Scientist, and a full-time Research Assistant at Computer Science depratment in University of Rochester.
 Computer Architecture is my major, and my passion.
 Form 2014 to 2017, I was a full-time Research Assistant working under supervision of Dr. Alireza Ejlali in the Embedded Systems Research Laboratory (ESRLab) at the Department of Computer Engineering of the Sharif University of Technology.
 I received the B.Sc. degree in computer engineering from the K. N. Toosi University of Technology, in 2011, Tehran, Iran.
 I recieved the M.Sc. degree in computer engineering from Sharif University of Technology under supervision of Dr. Alireza Ejlali, in 2016, Tehran, Iran.
 My M.Sc. thesis was on “Energy Management in Fault-Tolerant Mixed-Criticality Systems”.
 I am a recipient of Iran National Elite Foundation scholarship from Presidency of Iran.

 Ph.D.
 Student in Computer Science, Computer Architecture Major, ongoing